OnBlockIO/ghostmarket-sdk-js/README.md

 ```

 ### Edit listing price
 Note: edit listing price does not cancel current order, it just hides it on API and exposes the new one only, but the old one can still be matched later.
-Only a true cancellation will make it un matcheable.
+Only a true cancellation will make it un matcheable - only supported for ERC721.
 ```js
 const orderDetails = [{
     baseContract: '0x....', // order base contract address - nft contract for listing.